The Buddha’s Four Noble Truths

 While Buddhism may thus appear to be based on a rather pessimistic premise — i.e. life involves suffering — it offers a hopeful solution: this suffering can be eliminated.

-By tackling our unhealthy desires head on, purging ourselves of ego-based craving, cultivating the central Buddhist virtue of compassion, and following the Eightfold Path, we can achieve tranquility.
+By tackling our unhealthy desires head on, purging ourselves of ego-based craving, cultivating the central Buddhist virtue of compassion, living with impermanence in mind, and following the Eightfold Path, we can achieve tranquility.

 This isn’t easy, however, and shouldn’t be taken lightly; it is the task of a lifetime.